liborty/indxvec/README.md

 * `pub struct Minmax` holds minimum and maximum values of a `Vec` and their indices.
 * `here!()` is a macro giving the filename, line number and function name of the place from where it was invoked.
 It can be interpolated into any error/tracing messages and reports.
+* `qsortf64()` applies `sort_unstable_by()` to a mutable slice of f64s safely.
+By employing a modified `partial_cmp()` method which captures NaNs and assigns them in order past the positive infinity.
+Thus, in effect, producing the total ordering, which has for so long been eluding the designers of Rust and has led them to endless complications.

 ## Release Notes (Latest First)